Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-From better points earn rates and airline lounge passes to higher credit limits, reward your spending with exclusive benefits with a gold, platinum or black credit card.
+From better points earn rates and airline lounge passes to higher credit limits, reward your spending with exclusive benefits with a premium credit card.

 Platinum, gold and black credit cards are premium options that open the door to a range of exclusive benefits.
 These cards are a step up from standard offers, with features such as higher credit limits, more reward points and a huge range of complimentary extras.

 However, New Zealand has a selection of platinum credit cards from brands including AMEX, ASB, Kiwibank and others.
 There are currently no black or gold personal credit cards available in here, although providers often update their credit card offerings.

 What’s the difference between platinum, gold and black credit cards?

 While platinum, gold and black credit cards are all premium options, each represents a different level of status and service.
 Gold credit cards are a step up from standard cards; platinum credit cards are typically above gold, and black credit cards sit at the top of the pack.